gerardo-rodriguez/handlebars-experimentation/README.md

-Exploring Handlebars partials a bit more.
+# Exploring Handlebars partials

-To see it in action:
+This was a curiosity-driven experiment to learn more about Handlebars partials.

+## Getting started

+Clone this repo and run:

 ```
 npm start
 ```
+This will install all of the dependencies and start a local server.